tylerdave/OpenAPI-Tutorial/presentation/slides.md

  - Use the tool you like most to make HTTP requests. **Postman** is recommended.

  - In the lesson directory you will find a postman collection you can use for the exercise.

 ---

+class: solution

+# Solution 2.02

+## Notes

+ - Populated data

+???

+ - In this lesson you experimented and learned about the structure of our sample application.

+ - We now have some data in the application which will serve in the next lessons.

+---